Belarusians in Lithuania

-The Belarusian minority in Lithuania (Беларусы Літвы; Lietuvos baltarusiai) constitutes one of the prominent ethnic minorities in Lithuania.
-The community is historically divided into two distinct groups: the autochthonous population inhabiting the southeastern borderlands (often referred to as tutejszy), and the modern diaspora formed by migration during the Soviet era and the recent wave of political and economic emigrants following the 2020 Belarusian protests.
+The Belarusian minority in Lithuania (Беларусы Літвы; Lietuvos baltarusiai) is one of the ethnic minorities in Lithuania.

+The community is historically divided into two distinct groups: the so-called locals inhabiting the Vilnius and Šalčininkai districts, and the modern diaspora formed by migration during the Soviet era and the recent wave of political and economic emigrants following the 2020–2021 Belarusian protests.

 According to the 2021 census, there were 28,183 ethnic Belarusians in Lithuania (1.0% of the population), making them the third-largest ethnic group after Lithuanians and Poles.
 However, the number of Belarusian citizens residing in the country surged after 2020, reaching over 62,000 in 2024 before declining to approximately 53,700 by April 2025.

 History

 Grand Duchy of Lithuania and Russian Empire

 Since the times of the Grand Duchy of Lithuania until World War I, the socio-economic, national, and cultural development of Belarusians and Lithuanians took place within a unified state space.
-The main Belarusian center here was historically Vilna (Vilnius), where common state and cultural institutions existed, including Vilna University and the Vilna Brotherhood printing house.
-After the annexation of Belarusian and Lithuanian lands by the Russian Empire at the end of the 18th century, Belarusians and Lithuanians participated together in the national liberation movement (the Kościuszko Uprising of 1794, the Philomaths and Philarets societies, the activities of Szymon Konarski and Franz Savitch, the November Uprising of 1830–31, and the January Uprising of 1863–64).
+The main Belarusian center here was historically Vilnius, where common state and cultural institutions existed, including Vilnius University and the Vilnius Brotherhood printing house.
+After the partitions of Poland–Lithuania by the Russian Empire at the end of the 18th century, Belarusians and Lithuanians participated together in the national liberation movement (the Kościuszko Uprising of 1794, the Philomaths and Philarets societies, the activities of Szymon Konarski and Franz Savitch, the November Uprising of 1830–31, and the January Uprising of 1863–64).

-According to the Russian Empire Census of 1897, 70,300 Belarusians lived on the territory of present-day Lithuania; they constituted the majority of the population of the Vilna Governorate (56%).
-In the early 20th century, various Belarusian organizations operated in Vilna, such as the Vilna Art and Industrial Society, the Nasha Niva publishing house, the Belarusian Publishing Society (active 1919–1930), the Belarusian Music and Drama Circle, and the Belarusian Teachers' Union.
+According to the Russian Empire census of 1897, 70,300 Belarusians lived on the territory of Vilnius Governorate (which included some parts now in Belarus), where they made up 56% of the population.
+In the early 20th century, various Belarusian organizations operated in Vilnius, such as the Vilnius Art and Industrial Society, the Nasha Niva publishing house, the Belarusian Publishing Society (active 1919–1930), the Belarusian Music and Drama Circle, and the Belarusian Teachers' Union.
 Newspapers like Nasha Dolya and Nasha Niva were published there.